logo

 group_people

-When you apply for a Home Care Package, My Aged Care will send you a series of letters to guide you through the process.
+When you apply for a Support at Home package, My Aged Care will send you a series of letters to guide you through the process.
 These letters contain important information about what happens next, but we understand that they can sometimes be confusing.
 That's why we've created this simple guide to help you understand what each letter means and how it affects your home care journey.

 1